-The most significant surface water feature in the wider area is the River Liffey Estuary (located 1.5 km north of the site).
+The most significant surface water feature in the wider area is the River Liffey Estuary.
 The WFD status of both the upper and lower sections of the estuary (classified as a Transitional Water Body) is classified as 'Moderate' and characterised as being at risk of not meeting its WFD objectives.